Vanessa Volpe

 Bio

-Dr. Volpe is an applied developmental health psychologist with a focus on health equity.
+Dr. Volpe is an applied health psychologist with a focus on health equity.
 Broadly, she studies the ways that racism and other intersectional forms of oppression impact the stress-related health outcomes of Black people from across the African diaspora in the United States.
 She has a particular focus on online, technological, and structural racism contexts and processes during late adolescence and young adulthood.
 She employs an eclectic set of methodologies to answer research questions about health, oppression, and empowerment, from laboratory-based physiological studies to community-engaged research, encompassing quantitative, qualitative, and mixed methods analytic approaches.
-She is currently focused on understanding the complex and dynamic ways that race-related experiences in online and technological environments provide both challenges to health and opportunities for liberation.
+She is currently focused on understanding the complex and dynamic ways that race- and gendered-race related experiences in online and technological environments provide both challenges to health and opportunities for liberation.

 Specific research areas: Black communities, racism, stress and coping, psychophysiology, online contexts and technology, social media, strengths/protective factors, cardiovascular risk, health behaviors.